Nudge Training for Lawyers

 Is Nudge an influencing technique?

 Yes, but with one very big caveat.
 With Nudge you never remove choice.
 It is also subtle and not a strong, forceful technique.
-It is not like rhetorical argument.
-It is about positioning choice in a nuanced and mildly persuasive way.
+Nudge is not like rhetorical argument, it is about positioning choice in a nuanced and mildly persuasive way.

 Workshop style